We all have a responsibility to keep roads safe

 √ Follow traffic laws, always use turn signals, and combine hand signals with turn signals when you can to make your intentions even more clear.

-√ Never ride impaired – 27% of fatally injured riders in 2017 were driving under the influence of alcohol, according to NHTSA – and 43% of motorcycle riders who died in single-vehicle crashes in 2017 were alcohol-impaired.
+√ Never ride impaired – 29% of fatally injured riders in 2019 were driving under the influence of alcohol, according to NHTSA.

 As upstate New York’s largest member services organization, AAA Western and Central New York provides more than 887,000 members with travel, insurance, financial and automotive-related services.
 Since its founding in 1902, AAA has been a leading advocate for the safety and security of all travelers.
 Visit AAA at www.AAA.com.